promptfoo/promptfoo-docs/docs/configuration/expected-outputs.md

   [Example setup and outputs](https://github.com/typpo/promptfoo/tree/main/examples/simple-test)

+1. **Semantic evaluation**: If the expected value starts with `similar:`, it will compare the semantic similarity of the expected and output values.

+   For example, `similar: greetings, world!` is semantically similar to "Hello world" even though it's not an exact match.

+   The `similar` directive uses cosine similarity, where 1.0 is the most similar and 0.0 is the least similar.
+Tune the similarity threshold by specifying `similar(0.8): ...` (passes only if similarity >= 0.8).

+   The embedding model currently supported is OpenAI's `text-embedding-ada-002`.
+As a result, the `similar` directive requires the OPENAI_API_KEY environment variable to be set.

 1. **LLM evaluation**: If the expected value starts with `grade:`, it will ask an LLM to evaluate whether the output meets the condition.

   For example: `grade: don't mention being an AI`